beritlin/ATACgraph/README.md

 ATACgraph is a simple and effective software for the analysis of ATAC-Seq data.
 It contains 12 analyses to profile (epi)genome.

+###:zap: UPDATE

+- Peakcalling using MACS3 and add allowing input path argument to tool

+- geneplot .pdf files will located in the same path with input.bw and name as  input.bw_plot.pdf

+- enrichment plot has changed y-axis scale

 # Citations
 If you use ATACgraph for your analysis, please cite it using the following doi: https://doi.org/10.3389/fgene.2020.618478